 If you feel so inclined, your job is to bet on a team to win more (over) or less (under) than the set number.

-So, for example, let’s say the Bills NFL win total is set at 11.5.
-Do you think Buffalo will win 12 or more game during the regular season?
+So, for example, let’s say the Bills NFL win total is set at 10.5.
+Do you think Buffalo will win 11 or more games during the regular season?
 Bet the over.
-Don’t think the Bills can win more than 11 games?
+Don’t think the Bills can win more than 10 games?
 Take the under.
 It’s that simple.

 History of Buffalo Bills win totals